Albert Einstein once said:

 Reason #5 — I am more productive and successful.

-The real reason why I wake up early is that I can work on my personal projects before everything else.
+The real reason why I wake up early is that I can work on my projects before everything else.
 My writing routine is vital, and I consider it one of the most relevant things in my life.
 But having a job did not allow me to follow it in the past.

 So one day, I gave another chance to miracle mornings, and they made me write productively for a while.
 Then, I failed at waking up early, but I tried again.
 And from that moment, I keep waking up early on some days and missing on others.

-Moreover, having time to work on my projects before working as an employee fills me with positivity and heats me up for the day.
+Moreover, having time to work on my projects before working as an employee fills me with positivity and heats me for the day.
 Even if I do not necessarily have to deliver, I put my soul and tears into my passion, which gives me the right mood to face up the rest of the day.

 Reason #6 — I can remain healthy.